-Create Lasting HR Success in Long-Term Care Facilities With:
+Create Lasting HR Success in Senior Care Facilities With:

 The nursing home owner’s best risk management tool is the careful selection and screening of employees.
 This starts with a robust Applicant Tracking System like myHIRE and properly screening your candidates.